Originally posted July 26, 2018.

-Investors must consider the tradeoffs between risk and reward in their portfolios.
-You can see on the chart below a line representing risk vs. reward for a portfolio allocated between different proportions of stocks and bonds using data back to 1977.
+The Efficient Frontier, created by Harry Markowitz in 1952, measures the efficient diversification of investments that delivers the highest level of return at the lowest possible risk.
+Investors must consider the trade-offs between risk and reward in their portfolios.
+You can see on the chart below an efficient frontier line representing risk vs. reward for a portfolio allocated between different proportions of stocks and bonds using data back to 1977.

-But to achieve higher returns, investors adding more stocks to their portfolios are taking on ever greater amounts of risk.
+But to achieve higher returns along the line, investors adding more stocks to their portfolios are taking on ever greater amounts of risk.
 A portfolio of 100% stocks boasts a standard deviation of 17%.
 With that kind of risk, you can expect the market to lose about 30% of your assets every 20 years or so.
 That’s being generous given what stock investors have endured in the last decade.
-Be aware of risk in your portfolio and manage it wisely.
+Be aware of the risk in your portfolio and manage it wisely.